 Getting Around the City

 London's public transport is among the best in the world.
 The Tube (Underground), buses, and the Elizabeth line (Crossrail) make getting anywhere fast and efficient.
-Use a contactless bank card or Apple/Google Pay directly on the barriers — no need to buy an Oyster card anymore.
+Use a contactless bank card or Apple Pay or Google Pay directly on the barriers; no need to buy an Oyster card anymore.
+The system accepts contactless tap-in tap-out at every station and on every bus.

 Black taxis (Hackney carriages) are excellent for longer distances and you can hail them anywhere.
-The FreeNow and Gett apps work well for pre-booking London black cabs, which I love riding in.
-Uber and Bolt both operate.
-Santander Cycles are available citywide for short trips and are excellent around the Royal Parks.
+The FreeNow and Gett apps work well for pre-booking London black cabs, which are a genuine pleasure to ride.
+Uber and Bolt both operate and are generally cheaper than black cabs.
+Santander Cycles are available citywide for short trips and work especially well around the Royal Parks.

 How many days in London?